University of California - Irvine Data & Information Overview

 Student Loan Debt

-How Much Money Do UC Irvine Graduates Make?students who graduate with a bachelor's degree from UC Irvine make about $58,400 a year during their first few years of employment after graduation.
+How Much Money Do UC Irvine Graduates Make?bachelor's degree recipients from UC Irvine make around $58,400 per year during the early years of their employment.
 That's great news for UC Irvine students since it is 47% more than the average college graduate's salary of $39,802 per year.

 Location of University of California - Irvine